 -

-Our online portal allows clients to track the status of their order’s progress, customer account history, and more with access to invoices as well.
+Our online portal allows clients to track the status of their order’s progress, customer account history, and more, with access to invoices as well.
 All our shipments are fully insured from door to door to protect your investments and heirlooms.
-We treat your watches as if they’re own.
+We treat your watches as if they’re our own.

 Below are a couple of the services that we specialize in but are not limited to…